jbrumwell/mock-knex/README.md

 ## Tracker

-The tracker allows you catch and respond to queries that occur during testing, see tests for more examples.
+The tracker allows you catch and respond to queries that occur during testing, see [Test](test/tracker.spec.js) for more examples.

 ### Example Usage with knex